 Six: Help Your Loved One Build New Healthier Habits

-The shock of returning to “normal” life after addiction can be quite jarring and alienating.
+The shock of returning to “normal” life after addiction can be jarring and alienating.
 You can potentially make the experience easier by helping your loved one learn new ways to decompress and process everyday stress.
 You can also help create a positive and supportive environment by helping your loved one find new hobbies and activities that encourage a healthier lifestyle.

 Seven: Create A Safe And Supportive Environment

 If you are hosting a loved one who just finished rehab, you should take time to make sure your home is a welcoming and supportive environment.
-This may require moving all alcohol and other substances from the home to minimize temptation, but this is a very small sacrifice compared to the potential good you are doing for your loved one in recovery.
+This may require removing all alcohol and other substances from the home to minimize temptation, but this is a very small sacrifice compared to the potential good you are doing for your loved one in recovery.

 Eight: Explore New Stress Relief Techniques

-Stress is difficult for everyone, but for a person recovering from substance abuse it can be a substantial trigger that invites the possibility of relapse.
+Stress is difficult for everyone, but for a person recovering from substance abuse, it can be a substantial trigger that invites the possibility of relapse.
 Help your loved one develop new stress relief techniques and encourage him or her to look for holistic stress-reduction techniques.
-You may find that weekly yoga classes or regular massages help ease everyday stress, but there are countless other opportunities for healthy stress relief beyond therapeutic treatment.
+You may find that weekly yoga classes or regular massages help ease everyday stress, and there are countless other opportunities for healthy stress relief beyond therapeutic treatment.